petar-bibulic/peaktopia/README.md

-[`Peaktopia`](https://peaktopia.vercel.app) is an application for peak analysis in 2D charts, built with [Next.js 13](https://nextjs.org/) using app router.
-The idea behind Peaktopia is to provide a simple but powerful tool for peak analysis and comparison in
+[`Peaktopia`](https://peaktopia.vercel.app) is an application for peak analysis in 2D charts, built with [Next.js 13](https://nextjs.org/) app router.
+The idea behind Peaktopia is to provide a simple but powerful tool for peak analysis and peak comparison in 2D charts and a platform for saving and exporting analysed data.

 ## Workflow
 0. Login (optional)